 Anorectal Manometry (ARM)

 Anorectal manometry measures the tone in the anal sphincter and rectal muscles.
-This procedure can diagnose problems with defecation (moving your bowels) involving:
+This test can diagnose problems with defecation (moving your bowels).
+It can measure:

 Who needs anorectal manometry?

-Patients who suffer from constipation or incontinence may be asked to have this procedure.
+People who suffer from constipation or incontinence may be asked to have this test.

-You will be asked to undress from the waist down and wear a patient gown with the opening in the back.
-A trained technologist will be conducting the test and will explain everything that will happen.
-The technologist will ask you to lie on an exam table, turn to your left side, and bend your knees.
-During the procedure a small plastic tube (with a small balloon at the end) will be inserted into your rectum after you are positioned on your side.
+You will be asked to undress from the waist down and to put on a gown with the opening in the back.
+A trained technologist will explain everything that will happen.
+The technologist will ask you to lie on an examination table, turn onto your left side, and bend your knees.
+A small catheter with a small balloon at the end will be inserted into your rectum.
 The balloon will be inflated and measurements will be taken while you squeeze and relax your muscles.
-You will then be asked to expel the balloon on a commode.
+You will be asked to expel the balloon into the toilet.
 This test is performed in the GI Physiology Laboratory in the Medical Procedures Unit.
-The appointment may take up to one hour.
+The appointment may take up to 1 hour.

 Please consult with your ordering physician and health insurance company to insure coverage.
-NOT ALL INSURANCE COMPANIES COVER THE COST(S) FOR THIS TEST.
-IF WE DO NOT HAVE INSURANCE AUTHORIZATION PRIOR TO THE TEST, YOU WILL BE RESPONSIBLE FOR PAYMENT.
+NOT ALL INSURANCE COMPANIES COVER THE COST OF THIS TEST.
+IF WE DO NOT HAVE INSURANCE AUTHORIZATION BEFORE THE TEST, YOU WILL BE RESPONSIBLE FOR PAYMENT.

-One and a half hours (90 minutes) before leaving home, you'll need to take two 500 cc warm tap water enemas.
+One and a half hours (90 minutes) before leaving home, you will need to perform two 500 cc (about 2 cups) warm tap water enemas.
 You may purchase the enema bag at a pharmacy or medical supply store.
-The enema usually takes 15 minutes to work but can take up to an hour.
-Fill the enema bag with 500 cc of warm tap water.
-(Not hot water).
-You will need to hang the enema bag on a nail or hook or have someone hold it to raise it about 12-18 inches above the rectum.
-Lying on your left side with your knees bent toward the chest; remove the cap from the enema tip.
-Gently insert the enema tip about 3-4 inches.
+The enema usually takes 15 minutes to work but may take up to an hour.
+Fill the enema bag with 500 cc (about 2 cups) warm tap water.
+Do not use hot water.
+Hang the enema bag on a nail or hook or have someone hold it about 12 to 18 inches above your rectum.
+Lie on your left side with your knees bent toward your chest.
+Remove the cap from the enema tip.
+Gently insert the enema tip about 3 to 4 inches into your rectum.
 Open the clamp and allow the water to flow slowly into your rectum.
-The water rate can be adjusted by moving the clamp.
-Retain the fluid as long as possible - at least 15 minutes - then expel.
-Take the second enema after you have expelled the first one.
+The flow rate can be adjusted by moving the clamp.
+Hold the water in your rectum as long as possible – at least 15 minutes – then expel it into the toilet.
+Perform the second enema after you have expelled the water from the first one.

 How do I get my results?

-Your physician will most likely prefer to correlate these results with other diagnostic tests.
-A return visit at a future date may be scheduled to discuss your results.
+Your physician will likely correlate these results with other diagnostic tests.
+A return visit may be scheduled to discuss your results.